boragokbakan/insect-navigation/README.md

 ## SETUP:

-In order to setup the modules, the following steps should be followed:
+In order to setup the modules, the following steps should be followed (assuming your workspace is on `~/catkin_ws`):

 * ROS Kinetic should be installed following the instructions here: http://wiki.ros.org/kinetic/Installation
 * Turtlebot ROS packages should be installed: http://emanual.robotis.com/docs/en/platform/turtlebot3/setup/#setup